-- Safeguarding policies and procedures - Strategic role to ensure schools safeguarding policies and procedures are effective - Holding school to account for effective delivery of a whole school approach to safeguarding.
+- Legislation and the law - Safeguarding policies and procedures - Strategic role to ensure schools safeguarding policies and procedures are effective - Holding school to account for effective delivery of a whole school approach to safeguarding.

 Safer Recruitment Training

 213. Governing bodies and proprietors should ensure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training, the substance of which should at a minimum cover the content of Part three KCSiE